symfony/symfony-docs/reference/forms/types/choice.rst

 For more advanced cases, a custom class that implements the interface can be created to supply the choices.

 With this option you can also allow float values to be selected as data.
+For example:

 .. code-block:: php